Edelab/Telomere-telomere-genome-analysis-workflow-of-Plasmodiophora-brassicae/README.md

-# Telomere-telomere-genome-analysis-workflow-of-Plasmodiophora-brassicae
-Bioinformatics workflow for the telomere to telomere genome analysis of clubroot pathogen *Plasmodiophora brassicae*
+# Workflow for the telomere to telomere genome analysis of clubroot pathogen *Plasmodiophora brassicae*

 PacBio Hifi and Oxford Nanopore reads were utilized for hybrid genome assembly using Hifiasm.